Content warning, highlight the hidden text between the lines:

 Sabrina turned to her student, her expression one part shock and two parts anger.
 "Sorry, what?"

-Ever so slightly, the broad-shouldered wrestler leaned forward in her chair and locked eyes with the woman behind the desk.
+Ever so slightly, Alicia leaned forward in her chair and locked eyes with the woman behind the desk, daring her to flinch.
 "You didn't train me to win," said the rookie.

-"I've trained you and trained you and you get in the ring and wrestle like an idiot!
+"I trained you and trained you, and you get in the ring and wrestle like an idiot!
 You look like an asshole!
 That is not what we practiced!
 Why are you out there trying to brawl like it's a damn hockey game?
 All of this time, what the hell did you learn?"
-Sabrina didn't exercise the same restraint, standing up from her chair and for once towering over her student.
+Sabrina stood up from her chair and for once towered over her student.
 "Why don't you lock up?
 Where the hell is your footwork?
 It's there when we practice!"

-"It's a lot to remember when I'm getting dropped on my head!" snapped the novice.
+Alicia snapped back, "It's a lot to remember when I'm getting dropped on my head!"

-The head trainer wore a smug sneer, shaking her head dismissively.
-"If you'd just do what I showed you, you wouldn't be getting dropped on your head."
+A smug sneer spread across Sabrina's lips.
+"If you'd do what I told you, you wouldn't be getting dropped on your head."

-The young woman looked up to her mentor, but only with her eyes.
+Alicia looked up to her "mentor," but only with her eyes.
 "All you did was train me to wrestle exactly like you used to.
 When am I winning?
-It's not when I'm applying wristlocks.
-You've never let me actually show off anything I'm good at!"
+It's not when I'm applying wristlocks!
+You've never let me actually show off anything I'm good at."

-"I let you lose those two matches, didn't I?" snarked the seasoned grappler.
-Alicia shot up out of her chair and towered over Sabrina again.
+Sabrina snarked back, "I let you lose those two matches, didn't I?"
+Alicia shot up out of her chair and towered over Sabrina once again.
+The trainer wasn't intimidated.
 "Seriously, what the hell was that out there?
 Who trained you?"

-"You did!" the novice shot back.
+"You did!"
+Alicia shot back.
 "Here's a question: who were you training?"

-"No it isn't!" shouted Alicia, "I told you what my strengths are.
+"No it isn't!"
+Alicia retorted, her frustration turning to anger.
+"I told you what my strengths are.
 I told you what my background was!
 I am not your replacement.
-All you cared about was training me to wrestle exactly like you did!"
+All you care about is training me to wrestle exactly like you did!"

-The scarred warrior continued.
-"You don't wrestle!
+Sabrina raised her voice to match her student's.
+"You call that wrestling?
 You're not a wrestler.
 You're a name on the roster.
 Do you know how many people want your spot-"

 "You want my spot!" shouted Alicia, and watched those words tumble from her lips irretrievably into the world.